Skip to main content

 Those who can influence your main target audience

 This group can include journalists, bloggers, influencers, and editors of publications in your industry.
-Industry experts and thought leaders with a large number of blog subscribers or social media followers, also belong to this group.
-Tools like BuzzSumo can help you find influential writers.
+Industry experts and thought leaders with a large following also belong here.
+Your Presspage media database gives you access to around 900,000 media contacts - including journalists, bloggers, and influencers - to help you identify and reach the right people.

-Do background research on where your competitors are mentioned to help you identify publications to reach out to.
+Do background research on where your competitors are mentioned - in publications, on social media, and in AI-generated answers - to help you identify both the outlets to reach out to and the owned content gaps you need to fill.

 You can reach your first group of audiences much better by developing better relationships with the second.
-You should also have an easy process set up for this group to get relevant and valuable information from you, such as establishing an SEO-optimized newsroom to make it easier for journalists in your industry to find your content.
+You should also have an easy process set up for this group to get relevant and valuable information from you - such as establishing a well-structured newsroom that makes it easy for journalists to find your content, and for AI systems to interpret and cite it correctly.

 Public relations strategic planning goals and objectives are sometimes used interchangeably, leading to plenty of confusion.
 In this guide, we’ll discuss the G.O.S.T model – Goals, Objectives, Strategies, and Tactics.